-New Zealand(1)(3) statutory net profit after tax(2) for the half year ended 31 December 2011 was NZ\$357 million, which represented an increase of 26% on the prior comparative period.
-The result was driven by a strong performance from ASB Bank with margins benefitting from a continued shift in portfolio mix towards variable rate loans and lower loan impairment expenses reflecting improved asset quality and favourable hedging and IFRS volatility.
+New Zealand(1) cash net profit after tax(2) for the half year ended 31 December 2011 was NZ\$336 million, which represented an increase of 15% on the prior comparative period.
+The result was driven by a strong performance from ASB Bank with margins benefitting from a continued shift in portfolio mix towards variable rate loans and lower loan impairment expenses reflecting improved asset quality.
 Sovereign's underlying performance was also strong with a continuation of favourable claims experience and significant growth in new business.
-Sovereign's statutory net profit after tax has been adversely impacted by falling New Zealand Government bond rates which resulted in unfavourable policy valuation adjustments.
+Sovereign's cash net profit after tax has been adversely impacted by falling New Zealand Government bond rates which resulted in unfavourable policy valuation adjustments.

-Statutory net profit after $tax^{(2)}$ increased 26% compared to the prior half driven by margin improvement, disciplined expense management, improved asset quality, favourable hedging and IFRS volatility and the impact of the Christchurch earthquakes on the prior half.
+Cash net profit after tax(2) increased 14% compared to the prior half driven by margin improvement, disciplined expense management, improved asset quality and the impact of the Christchurch earthquakes on the prior half.